-The ancient Egyptians were fascinating people and, thanks to the movies, are often misunderstood.
-The ancient Egyptians were not devoted to death, but rather with life!
-They worked very hard, but they also saved time to enjoy family, friends, music, parties, swimming, fishing, hunting, and sailing, all of which were very important to them.
+The ancient Egyptians were fascinating people, and thanks to the movies, are often misunderstood.
+The ancient Egyptians were not in love with death, but with life!
+They enjoyed their life to the fullest.
+They worked very hard, but saved time to enjoy family, friends, music, parties, swimming, fishing, hunting, sailing, and especially their children, all of which were very important to the ancient Egyptians.

-Animals were also very important to the ancient Egyptians.
+Animals were very important to the ancient Egyptians.
 Unlike other ancient cultures, whose gods looked somewhat like people, most ancient Egyptian gods had animal heads.

 Cats, especially, were held in high esteem.
-The ancient Egyptians believed cats protected their homes and children from danger and helped their crops grow.
-In return, the ancient Egyptians carefully protected their cats.
-Any person who killed a cat paid for that crime with his or her life!
+The ancient Egyptians believed that cats had magical powers.
+They believed cats protected their homes and children from danger, and helped their crops to grow.
+The ancient Egyptians carefully protected their cats.
+Any person who killed a cat paid for that crime with their life!

-The ancient Egyptians believed in an afterlife in which people enjoyed many of the same activities as they did in their current life.
-They prepared for the afterlife by filling their tombs with statues of friends and family, household items, and other items they might need to keep them company and to ensure a pleasant state of being.
+The ancient Egyptians believed in an afterlife.
+They believed that people enjoyed many of the same activities in their afterlife as they did in their current life.
+They prepared for their afterlife by filling their tombs with small and large statues of friends and family, with household items, and with other items they might need to keep them company and to help them have a good time.

-The ancient Egyptians built huge structures-most notably the pyramids-filled with incredible objects of art.
+The ancient Egyptians built huge structures like the pyramids filled with incredible objects of art.
 They invented the 365-day calendar.
-They managed to stay alive as a civilization for over 4,000 years.
+They managed to stay alive as a civilization for over 4000 years.
 (The U.S.A. has only been a country for about 230 years.)
 How were they able to maintain that continuity?
 Part of the answer lies in their geography.